 The Social Security application asks basic information about your family and your children.
 You will also need a list of where you have worked.
 Likewise, you will need to write about what you did at each job.
 The SSA needs to know this information in order to process your application.

 Also, if you previously filed an application for disability benefits in Colorado, then don’t forget to request that the SSA reopen your old application.
 This is also true if you filed a prior application in any state.

 WORKING WITH YOUR LEGAL TEAM TO WIN DISABILITY BENEFITS IN COLORADO

 We will also need to know why you cannot work.
-You will need to describe your disabling symptoms.
+You will need to describe your symptoms.
 Additionally, there are forms we will need you to complete for the SSA.
 Forms such as the Activities of Daily Living Form or the Work History form.